German idealism: Schelling

-Friedrich Wilhelm Joseph Schelling attempted to rescue theism from Kant's refutation of the proofs for God's existence.
-"Now the philosophy of Schelling from the first admitted the possibility of a knowledge of God, although it likewise started from the philosophy of Kant, which denies such knowledge."

-With regard to the experience of objects, Friedrich Wilhelm Joseph Schelling (1775–1854) claimed that the Fichte's "I" needs the Not-I, because there is no subject without object, and vice versa.
-So the ideas or mental images in the mind are identical to the extended objects which are external to the mind.
+Friedrich Wilhelm Joseph Schelling (1775–1854) claimed that the Fichte's "I" needs the Not-I, because there is no subject without object, and vice versa.
+So subjective representations are identical to the extended objects which are external to the mind.
 According to Schelling's "absolute identity" or "indifferentism", there is no difference between the subjective and the objective, that is, the ideal and the real.

-In 1851, Arthur Schopenhauer criticized Schelling's absolute identity of the subjective and the objective, or of the ideal and the real. "...[E]verything that rare minds like Locke and Kant had separated after an incredible amount of reflection and judgment, was to be again poured into the pap of that absolute identity.
-For the teaching of those two thinkers [Locke and Kant] may be very appropriately described as the doctrine of the absolute diversity of the ideal and the real, or of the subjective and the objective."

 Schleiermacher

 Friedrich Schleiermacher was a theologian who asserted that the ideal and the real are united in God.
 He understood the ideal as the subjective mental activities of thought, intellect, and reason.
 The real was, for him, the objective area of nature and physical being.
 Schleiermacher declared that the unity of the ideal and the real is manifested in God.
 The two divisions do not have a productive or causal effect on each other.
 Rather, they are both equally existent in the absolute transcendental entity which is God.